Kie786/lip_syncing/README.md

 Drive link of the results: https://drive.google.com/drive/folders/1cTjwbaqSHlQqBIG_foGFLlAGH3jWQXSb?usp=drive_link

 Note: Analysis and details of methods are given in drive link itself.
+I request you to go through the "Detail" text document in each method before watching results as it would give you better knowledge and analysis.